ShinProject/Snake-Old-Game/README.md

 # Snake-Old-Game..
-Teman teman, game ini buatan saya dan adalah hak cipta saya sendiri. game ini terinspirasi dari game ular di handphone jadul seperti nokia. saya harap game ini menyenangkan untuk kalian. @ShinProject
+Guys, this game is made by me and is my own copyright.
+This game is inspired by the snake game on old phones like Nokia.
+I hope this game is fun for you. @ShinProject